core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   equal to the request's.
   The response is only valid if its Request-Hash is equal to the matching request's.

-  Servers (including proxies) thus generally SHOULD not need to send the Request-Hash option explicitly in responses, especially as a matter of bandwidth efficiency.
+  Servers (including proxies) thus generally SHOULD NOT need to send the Request-Hash option explicitly in responses, especially as a matter of bandwidth efficiency.

   A reason (and, currently, the only known) to actually send a Request-Hash in a response